This post about using the color wheel for decorating was updated in May 2023.

 Nothing says you have to decorate with a medley of colors.
 In fact, going monochromatic with tone-on-tone color can result in a really sophisticated, edited look.

-Start with a color you really love (thinking about what color you wear the most is a good starting point), then have fun with mixing varying shades, from light to dark, or keep it classic by sticking to one shade.
+Start with a color you really love (for a good starting point, think about what color you wear the most), then have fun with mixing varying shades, from light to dark, or keep it classic by sticking to one shade.
 Everything is fair game, from the walls to upholstery to accessories.

 Generally, a well-balanced room has both cool tones and warm tones, but not necessarily in equal amounts.
-So if you have a monochromatic color scheme with all cool tones, warm it up a bit with a natural fiber rug, wood furniture and brass, black or oil-rubbed bronze finishes.
+So if you have a monochromatic color scheme with a cool tone, warm it up a bit with a natural fiber rug, wood furniture and brass, black or oil-rubbed bronze finishes.
 Conversely, anchor a warm palette with white walls and neutral upholstery.

 The best way to create a cohesive look is to follow the 60-30-10 rule — 60 percent dominant color, 30 percent secondary color and 10 percent accent color.
 To create a more relaxing vibe in a space, such as a bedroom, choose muted hues or cool tones.
 For a more energetic feel, go for more saturated hues or warm tones.

-A popular analogous color combination, and one we particularly love, is blue and green (image example?).
+A popular analogous color combination, and one we particularly love, is blue and green.
 You can go either way on the wheel to introduce a third color with yellow or violet.
 Even adding just one thing, such as a painting or an upholstered chair, in that third color adds excitement.

 As they say, opposites attract.
+Complementary colors on the color wheel are colors that are across from each other.
 Choosing two complementary colors creates an energizing, high-contrast color scheme.
 It’s also a pretty simple concept: pair two colors from opposite sides of the color wheel, such as purple with yellow, blue with orange or red with green.

 Obviously, you’ll want to look beyond the primary colors to create that winning combination of just the right shades.